 The Gordon Whitaker Scholarship is awarded to a second-year MPA student with an excellent academic record.
 The scholarship was created to honor Professor Whitaker’s outstanding 39-year career in public service.

-The Hayman-Howard-Wright Scholarship is awarded to academically excellent students who are returning to the classroom after gaining valuable work experience.
+The Hayman-Howard-Wright Scholarship is awarded to academically excellent students pursuing a career in public service.
 The scholarship funds may also be used to enhance student experiences during the program.

 The J. Thomas Lundy Leadership in Public Service Scholarship is awarded to an academically outstanding MPA student with a demonstrated desire to pursue a career in local government.
 This scholarship was created to honor Lundy’s distinguished career as manager in Catawba County and his belief in the program’s mission of preparing future public service leaders.